License Plates

 Replace lost or stolen license plates

-- You move out of Maryland and do not transfer plates
+- Move out of Maryland and do not transfer plates

 Fees